jgphilpott/polyplot/README.md

 # Development

-To start a shell session in the iGraph container run:
+To start an interactive shell in the iGraph container run:

 ```
 sudo docker exec -it igraph_web_1 bash